 - The cost of reacquisition.

 Value of your customer base.
 This is a basic calculation that all entrepreneurs and managers should do regularly.
 Use a simple ‘sales basis’ method: divide the total number of completed transactions per year into the gross annual sales.
 Bingo.
 Value of base.

 Value of your marketing outreach.
 Add up the total cost of your marcom effort – website development, content creation, hosting charges, sales materials, advertising, public relations, et cetera – PLUS the cost of sales and support staff.
 Note that many companies exclude customer relationship management (CRM) from marketing because quality control is part of the manufacturing/design process, but CRM has a dual role in retention.
 Therefore, a more accurate picture of marketing outreach must include it.
 Finish off your calculation with a grand total, then divide the total by the total number of completed transactions.
 Bingo again.
-Value of marketing outreach, per customer.
+Value of marketing outreach, per transaction.
+For an even sharper view, add a second calculation for average value per customer.